Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/deployment.md

   cluster should be able to connect to this database.

-A database driven deployment should be used if your use-case requires dynamica creation of Consumers and/or credentials in Kong at a scale large enough that the consumers will not fit entirely in memory.
+A database driven deployment should be used if your use-case requires dynamic creation of Consumers and/or credentials in Kong at a scale large enough that the consumers will not fit entirely in memory.

 ## Multiple Ingress Controllers